-The new group – National Security & Digital Crimes Practice – is led by partners Kim Peretti in Washington, D.C., and Michael Zweiback in Los Angeles, who have extensive experience advising clients involved with government national security and law enforcement investigations on the legal and policy framework in which particular issues arise.
+The new group – National Security & Digital Crimes Practice – is led by partner Kim Peretti in Washington, D.C., who has extensive experience advising clients involved with government national security and law enforcement investigations on the legal and policy framework in which particular issues arise.

 “Many of today’s cybersecurity incidents – particularly because of their global reach or the involvement of nation-state actors – raise novel and challenging issues for companies faced with law enforcement requests for digital evidence,” said Peretti, who also serves as co-chair of Alston & Bird’s Cybersecurity Preparedness & Response Team.
 “Our team regularly helps clients navigate these requests that often involve complex national security and international law enforcement issues.”